AlessandroStaffolani/ethereum-smart-contract-exercise/README.md

 ## Deploy a contract on rinkeby

-Firstly, set the `.env` variables by creating it (or renaming the `.env.sample` file) with the following content:
+Firstly, set the environment variables by creating the `.env` file (or renaming the `.env.sample` file) with the following content:

 ```
 MNEMOMIC=<YOUR_METAMASK_MNEMOMIC>